What does JIT mean?

 Just-in-time training (JITT, also called point-of-need training) is a methodology that provides personalised training on-demand according to what a specific situation requires.
 That demand could involve reactively plugging a knowledge hole but thanks to machine learning, big data, A.I. plus enhanced analytics, JIT training is becoming increasingly predictive.
 This brings with it opportunities for organisations to automatically maintain and enhance workforce performance while significantly reducing errors.

-Just In Time Training Examples
+Just In Time Learning Examples

 There are many scenarios where JIT training is already being used.
 Casual, unskilled workers can learn about operating a new machine or work practice shortly before starting work for the first time.
 Retail staff can learn about the latest products, marketing display layouts and sales techniques when new stock arrives.
 Travelling sales people can pull up outside a client’s business, run through JIT training-based sales-enablement lessons, get briefed on relevant subject matter and perform personalised soft skills training on overcoming objections based on previous interactions.